lambdacdm/homepage/README.md

 * **2021 Arthur Erdélyi Prize** (Edinburgh)

-  on the basis of distinguished performance in the Degree Examination for Mathematics 3
+  Up to three prizes, awarded on the basis of distinguished performance in the Degree Examination for Mathematics 3

 * **2021 Dr Nigel Suess Prize** (Edinburgh)

-  on the basis of distinguished performance in the course "Introduction to Number Theory"
+  awarded on the basis of distinguished performance in the course "Introduction to Number Theory"
 * **2019 National Scholarship** (SCUT)

+  awarded for remarkbale students, funded by central government of China

 ## Experience